 Member: Marisa Méndez

 Marisa Méndez works as psychologist-coach and has a long career in the legal industry.
-She is member of the Official College of Psychologists of Madrid (nº 33319).
+She is a member of the Official College of Psychologists of Madrid (nº 33319).
 She holds a degree in Psychology from UNED and she is currently studying the Master in General Health Psychology from UNIR and the Master in Clinical Sexology and Couples Therapy by ISEP.
-She has received specialized training in coaching, NLP, emotional intelligence and eneagram.
+She has received specialized training in coaching, NLP, emotional intelligence, and enneagram.

-In addition, Marisa is a dual qualified lawyer (English and Spanish) and holds a Master in Marketing and a Postgraduate degree in Management of Non Profit Organizations.
+In addition, Marisa is a dual qualified lawyer (English and Spanish) and holds a Master in Marketing and a Postgraduate degree in Management of Non-Profit Organizations.
 She has enjoyed a has enjoyed a 20 years prolific career in the legal industry.
 Previously she was a finance associate in the London office of Clifford Chance, Consultant to the third sector, including a UN-Agency and Iberian Marketing Manager to Allen & Overy.
-In 2008, she started working as consultant to law firms in Spain and Latin America and from 2010 she became a life coach.
-Her passion and interest for the deep understanding of behaviour and motivation of professionals, took her to get her qualification as psychologist.
+In 2008, she started working as a consultant to law firms in Spain and Latin America and from 2010 she became a life coach.
+Her passion and interest for the deep understanding of behavior and motivation of professionals took her to get her qualification as a psychologist.